HOW TO PLACE AN ILL REQUEST

 - If confirmation is not received within 24 hours, please verify the request by contacting Darryl Rainbolt or call (580) 745-2931.

-- Typically, books are received within two weeks of request; while articles can be received within three to seven days.
+- Typically, printed books are received within two weeks of request; while digital articles can be received in one to three business days.
 Please indicate on your request form the latest date the material will be of value to you.
 Requests unfilled by the date indicated will be cancelled.

 - Interlibrary Loan is an agreement between libraries which can be rescinded at any time.
 The lending library might set limitations or restrictions on loans.